What Is a VPN?

 Legal Limits

 A VPN provides privacy, not immunity from the law.
-At Guardency, we advocate for the responsible use of tools to protect fundamental rights.
+At Guardency, we advocate for the responsible use of privacy tools to protect fundamental rights.

 Ready to Secure Your Connection?